28.11.2025

 Savings in foreign currency

 The US dollar and euro are more resistant to inflation because they are backed by stable economies and are among the most popular reserve currencies globally.
 Holding money in these currencies in Ukraine can help protect savings from UAH devaluation, though it does not guarantee protection from the loss of purchasing power.
-The dollar and euro are also subject to inflation, albeit at significantly lower rates than the UAH.
-Therefore, merely buying foreign currency and storing it "under the mattress" is insufficient for fully safeguarding savings.
+The dollar and the euro also depreciate over time due to inflation, but the rate of this depreciation is much lower than that of the hryvnia, so simply buying and holding currency is not enough to fully protect your savings.

 How to minimize the impact of inflation